almereyda/awesome-starred/README.md

 - [Sonarr/Sonarr](https://github.com/Sonarr/Sonarr) - Smart PVR for newsgroup and bittorrent users.
 - [Lidarr/Lidarr](https://github.com/Lidarr/Lidarr) - Looks and smells like Sonarr but made for music.
 - [ShareX/ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
 It also allows uploading images, text or other types of files to many supported destinations you can choose from.
-- [SeppPenner/QRNGHuBerlinTest](https://github.com/SeppPenner/QRNGHuBerlinTest) - QRNGHuBerlinTest is a project written in .Net 5.0.
-The software is used to connect to the HU Berlin quantum computer.
+- [SeppPenner/QRNGHuBerlinTest](https://github.com/SeppPenner/QRNGHuBerlinTest) - QRNGHuBerlinTest is used to connect to the HU Berlin quantum computer.
 - [aminhusni/Trinity_Matrix_Management_GUI](https://github.com/aminhusni/Trinity_Matrix_Management_GUI) - A management GUI for Matrix-Synapse server
 - [kee-org/keepassrpc](https://github.com/kee-org/keepassrpc) - The KeePassRPC plugin that needs to be installed inside KeePass in order for Kee to be able to connect your browser to your passwords
 - [ONLYOFFICE/CommunityServer](https://github.com/ONLYOFFICE/CommunityServer) - Free open source office suite with business productivity tools: document and project management, CRM, mail aggregator.